Kill or Be Killed by Ed Brubaker and Sean Phillips

-For this series, we dive into our co-host Alex’s favorite creative team in all of comics: Ed Brubaker & Sean Phillips.
+Kill or Be Killed is a series from Image Comics that was released in August 2016 and ran for 20 issues and ended in June 2018.
+The creators of this series, are our co-host Alex’s favorite creative team in all of comics: Ed Brubaker & Sean Phillips.
 As usual, we offer a deep dive one trade paperback at a time into the series.
 But wait, there is a twist!
 For the first time ever, our co-host Mike will be reading along with the audience.
 He has no future knowledge of what later issues hold and so he’ll be guessing right along with you!

 Creator Spotlight: Ed Brubaker & Sean Phillips

 In this episode, Mike and Alex take a look at Alex’s favorite creative team in all of comics- writer Ed Brubaker and artist Sean Phillips.
 They discuss the duo’s long history of incredible comic work, both separately and together, how noir storytelling infuses all of their collaborations, and sell you on why the vigilante crime-noir book Kill Or Be Killed was their choice for the next deep-dive discussion on the podcast.

 Enter the world of Brubaker and Phillips by finding Kill Or Be Killed at your local comic shop or public library and be here next week as the guys dive right into volume 1!

 “It’s so easy for the guys in those old vigilante movies to find their targets… they just walk around waiting to get mugged.
 Or they listen for screams and arrive just in time.
 In real life, it’s not like that.”